raeisisep-star/Titan/README.md

 ### 📊 **NEW REAL DASHBOARD APIs - DATABASE DRIVEN**

-All dashboard APIs now query real data from D1 SQLite database with no mock data:
+All dashboard APIs now query real data from PostgreSQL database with no mock data:

 #### **Core Real API Endpoints:**
 ```bash